North Carolina

 • The voter must sign the ID Exception Form.

-• County Boards of Elections must count provisional ballots or mail-in ballots with properly completed ID Exception Forms.
+• County Boards of Elections must count provisional ballots or mail-in ballots with truthfully completed ID Exception Forms.

 ID for First Time Voters Registering by Mail